swapnali-34/QA-Portfolio/05-SQL/README.md

 ## 02-SQL-Queries.md

-Contains explanations and examples for commonly used SQL commands including:
+Contains explanations and examples for commonly used SQL commands and concepts including:

 - INSERT
 - UPDATE